escolmebartlebooth/usdc-t1-p4-detection/README.md

 **Advanced Lane Finding Project**

+Author: David Escolme
+Date: March 2018

+##Pre-requisites

+This repository is built on Python v3 using the repository that can be found at: https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md

+##Goals

 The goals / steps of this project were the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.